open-mmlab/mmsegmentation/docs/en/tutorials/customize_datasets.md

 ## Customize datasets by mixing dataset

 MMSegmentation also supports to mix dataset for training.
-Currently it supports to concat and repeat datasets.
+Currently it supports to concat, repeat and multi-image mix datasets.

 ### Repeat dataset